When Should I Start Using A Lifting Belt? 3.0

 The ‘Rolls Royce’ of the weightlifting belts is the Eleiko belt costing approximately £44.00

-If you are a Powerlifter use a ‘single prong’ leather or artificial leather powerlifting belt.
+If you are a Powerlifter use a ‘single prong’ or lever leather or artificial leather powerlifting belt.

 If you are a weightlifter use an Eleiko weightlifting belt